ChainSafe/gossamer/docs/docs/design/candidate-backing-elastic-scaling.md

 If we don't find any leaf at which we can second the candidate, it is impossible to second the candidate

 ### Second
-- make sure local validator is not disabled before processing the candidate.
+make sure local validator is not disabled before processing the candidate.

-- update ther logic to ensure the candidate is from our assignment
+update ther logic to ensure the candidate is from our assignment
+- using core index, validators can find parachains assigned to the core.(claim queue will provide this info)
+- candidate's parachain id should be in the list of parachains we get from claim queue.

 ### Statement
-- Don't import statement if the validator is disabled
+Don't import statement if the sender is disabled.

-- in `kickOffValidationWork` method of `perRelayParentState`
+in `kickOffValidationWork` method of `perRelayParentState`.
-    - Do nothing if the local validator is disabled or not a validator at all
+- Do nothing if the local validator is disabled or not a validator at all.

+in `rpState.postImportStatement` method
+- remove the code under the branch of prospective parachain mode disabled.
+- in the code under the branch of prospective parachain mode enabled remove the code to send `collatorprotocolmessages.Backed` overseer message.

 ## Validated Candidate command

-### Second
-TODO
-### Attest
-TODO
-### AttestNoPov
-TODO
+modification in `signImportAndDistributeStatement` function
+- Need to provide core index as argument to `table.importStatement` method to use core index instead of paraID inside the method.

+No changes are needed in the logic to process `Attest` and `AttestNoPov` commands.

+changes we need in the logic to process `Second` command
+- there is some code seems to be not required.
+So remove this code where we compare persistedValidationData.ParentHead.Data hash with commitments.HeadData.Data hash.
+- remove the code to update seconded depths in active leaves, which is related to fragment tree.